domRiddle/ASF/Commands.md

 ---

-Some commands are also available with their aliases, to save you on typing:
+Some commands are also available with their aliases, mostly to save you on typing or account for different dialects:

 Command | Alias
 --- | ---